ADROITAKASH/chrome-ai/README.md

 yarn dev
 ```

-## Dive Deeper
+## Deep Dive

-Interested in learning more about in-browser AI capabilities?
-Check out our detailed blog post on [Medium](#).
+Learn more about the capabilities of in-browser AI by reading our detailed blog post on [Medium](https://link.medium.com/keqpglVxTKb).

-## Contributions Welcome!
+## Contributions

-We encourage contributions to help evolve this project further.
-Whether it's feature enhancement, bug fixes, or new ideas, your input is valuable!
+Your contributions can help this project grow.
+Feel free to submit feature enhancements, bug fixes, or new ideas through our GitHub repository.

 ## Licensing

-This project is released under the MIT License.
-For more details, see the [LICENSE](LICENSE.md) file.
+This project is open-sourced under the MIT License.
+Review the [LICENSE](LICENSE.md) for more details.

 ## Stay Connected

-For updates, follow me on [Twitter](https://x.com/akashtdev) and [Instagram](https://www.instagram.com/akashtdev/)
+For the latest updates, follow me on [Twitter](https://x.com/akashtdev) and [Instagram](https://www.instagram.com/akashtdev/).